 Your asset distribution was most likely dependent on your time span and risk tolerance expectations, and your best long-term investment decision was most likely created with very clear targets in mind.
 This equilibrium can be thrown off by impulsive sales.

 Buying on sale is similar to buying goods on sale, in the expectation that the decline will be fleeting and you’ll be able to profit from the upturn.
-When stocks fall, the safest course of action is to remain calm and continue your long-term investment decision.
+When stocks fall, the safest course of action is to remain calm and continue your best long-term investment decision.

 - Trust in asset allocation